 PCIe

 PCIe was originally developed for use over copper interconnects.
-More recently, PCIe over fiber has been developed to support longer-distance connectivity outside the server box.
-PCIe over fiber can be implemented using standard expansion cards in the hose computer (Figure 2).
+Recently, PCIe over fiber has been developed to support longer-distance connectivity outside the server box.
+PCIe over fiber can be implemented using standard expansion cards in the hose computer, as seen in Figure 2.

 - Isolated data acquisition systems